rwols/CMakeBuilder/README.md

   present, the directory where the sublime project file is located is assumed to have the root CMakeLists.txt file.

+Any key may be overridden by a platform-specific override.
+The platform keys are one of `"linux"`, `"osx"` or `"windows"`.
+For an example on how this works, see below.

 ### Available Scripting Commands

 * `cmake_clear_cache_and_configure`, arguments: `None`.